This article is regularly updated for accuracy and new platform features or changes.

 Twitter is like a game of “surprise me!” roulette with shots at the bar.
 Sometimes it’s highly informative, sometimes it’s super entertaining, and other times you have no idea what just happened.

-- Around 70% of users visit Twitter for news
+- Around 70% of Twitter users are male

 - Twitter is the 4th most popular social media platform for B2B (after Facebook, LinkedIn, and Instagram)